 Introduction

-The UAE Vision 2021 is a set of national priorities including becoming one of the top 25 countries for gender equality by 2021.
-This goal of gender equality was celebrated in 2020 when the UAE ranked 18th globally in the UNDP Human Development Report 2020 Gender Inequality Index.
-The same report shows women make up 50% of seats in Parliament in the UAE.
-The constitution of the UAE states that both men and women are equal in rights and obligations according to the World Economic Forum’s Gender Gap Report, and the UAE is ranked one of the first in gender equality in the Middle East region.
-The participation of women in the labor market in the United Arab Emirates (UAE) has been steadily increasing and changing throughout the years.
-Women have gone from occupying traditional positions such as housewives, tailors, and craftswomen to participating in the marketplace and occupying leadership positions in government and businesses alongside men.
+The United Arab Emirates (UAE)’s “Vision 2021,” a long-term plan to make the country one of the best in the world, encompasses a set of national policy priorities that includes the country becoming one of the world’s top 25 countries in the area of gender equality by the end of that year.
+Achieving this goal of gender equality was celebrated in 2020 when the UAE was ranked 18th globally in the Gender Inequality Index of the United Nations Development Programme (UNDP)’s Human Development Report for 2019.
+Not only does this report show that women occupy 50% of the seats in the UAE Parliament, but it can be inferred from the terms of the UAE’s constitution that men and women are equal in rights and obligations.
+Indeed, according to the World Economic Forum’s Gender Gap Report, the UAE is ranked second in gender equality in the Middle East.
+The participation of women in the labor market in the United Arab Emirates (UAE) has been steadily increasing and changing in character over the years.
+Women have shifted from occupying traditional roles, such as housewives, seamstresses, and craftswomen, to participating in the marketplace and occupying leadership positions in government and businesses alongside men.

-To achieve this goal of gender equality, the UAE government developed various policies that included the establishment of a Gender Balance Council in 2015, followed by the Equal Pay policy in 2018 and a more recent mandate for corporations and government entities to include women on their boards of directors.
-The UAE is the second country in the world to implement mandatory participation of women on boards after Norway.
-Becoming the happiest and best governed country in the world by 2071 are also some of the ambitious goals of the UAE.
+To achieve the goal of gender equality, the UAE government has developed a range of policies and initiatives that includes the establishment of a Gender Balance Council in 2015 and the Equal Pay Decree agreed upon by the UAE’s cabinet in 2018 and implemented by presidential decree in 2021.
+A more recent directive to corporations and government entities to include women on their boards of directors made the UAE only the second country in the world to implement such a measure, after Norway.
+Becoming the happiest and best governed country in the world by 2071 are also among the UAE’s ambitious goals.

-The UAE aims at harnessing the untapped potential of women in the country through a list of practical actions.
-These include actions to implement commitment and oversight for gender balance, integrate gender into policies and programs, and engaging personnel towards gender balance.
-The actions also include the implementation of gender balance in leadership positions and finally, actions to implement gender sensitive communication.
-According to the OECD Gender Balance Guide, a document developed by the UAE government to assist organizations in the UAE in achieving gender equality, there are three focus areas within the guide’s national Gender Balance Indicators (GBIs).
-Their goal is to advance and measure progress in three key areas: women in senior leadership positions, women in specialized and technical fields, and building workplaces that support gender balance.
-The UAE shift towards a sterner approach to gender policy comes at a time when global competitiveness and sustainable development are high in government agendas.
-A recent government report states that the annual GDP generated by women is 50 billion AED.
-These initiatives are often prescriptive and offer a set of rules, guidelines, and recommendations that the private sector can take on to advance the gender equality agenda.
+The UAE aims to harness the untapped potential of women in the country through a series of practical measures that include action for enforcing its commitment to and oversight of gender balancing, integrating gender issues into policies and programs, engaging personnel to promote gender balancing, including in leadership positions, and taking actions to implement gender sensitive communication.
+The 2017 “Gender Balance Guide,” a document produced by the OECD for the UAE’s Gender Balance Council to assist Emirati organizations achieve gender equality, identifies three areas of focus for its Gender Balance Indicators (GBIs): women in senior leadership positions; women in specialized and technical fields; and development of workplaces that support gender balance.
+The UAE’s more focused and intense approach to gender policy has emerged in a period when global competitiveness and sustainable development are high on government agendas.
+A recent Emirati government report stated that the annual GDP generated by women is 50 billion Emirati dirhams (approximately 13.6 billion USD).
+Initiatives promoting gender balance frequently offer a set of rules, guidelines, and recommendations that the private sector can work with to advance the gender equality agenda.

-The ambitious goals of the UAE include the private sector as key partners in the advancement of the gender equality agenda.
-However, the relationship between governments and the private sector in relation to the adaptation of gender equality is an important aspect to understand how businesses adopt these policies.
-Scholarly literature shows how gender policies have impacted the private sector in various countries.
-However, few studies have explained the challenges private organizations face when adopting government gender policies.
+The ambitious goals of the UAE’s government include involving the private sector as a key partner in the advancement of gender equality.
+Generally, studying such collaboration between governments and the private sector with respect to adapting gender equality measures is important for understanding how businesses actually adopt these policies.
+Scholarly studies have shown how gender balance policies have affected the private sector in a number of countries, but few have explained the challenges private organizations face when adopting such government policies.